Imagine a world in which horses of all colors,

 must sit and rest to digest food, a horse's digestive system allows it to graze

 and walk all day.
-By carrying people, goods and ideas between civilizations,
+Horses changed history by carrying people, goods, and ideas

 well-trained horse is a magnificent athlete.
 Most horses, no matter what breed,